movementlabsxyz/ffs/README_anvil.md

 export MOVE_TOKEN=0xDc64a140Aa3E981100a9becA4E685f962f0cF6C9
 ```

-The default value for PCP is:
+The default value for PCP is currently:
 ```bash
 export MOVE_TOKEN=0xCf7Ed3AccA5a467e9e704C703E8D87F634fB0Fc9
 ```

 Then verify the deployment:

+Use the first Anvil account as the deployer (`signer_a`), and the second as the admin (`signer_b`).
+The following values are the default values provided by Anvil.
+In production, you should never use these keys.

 ```bash
 echo -n " Token Symbol: "